Learning Assessment and Rowan Core

 - New online alternative to Public Speaking developed [April 24, 2020, link includes FAQ]

-- Full rewrite of the Rowan Core learning outcomes [Spring 2020, implementation in progress]
+- Full rewrite of the Rowan Core learning outcomes [Spring 2020, implementation completed in Fall 2021]

 - Amended Rowan Core policy approved [a full rewrite of Rowan Core policy, Spring 2019]